-Currently exhibiting, Quays Culture are hosting a Greater-Manchester wide art exhibition, in partnership with the University of Salford.
-Celebrating the breadth of digital talent across Greater Manchester, one artist representing each of the 10 boroughs showcasing a unique artwork incorporating digital techniques during the exhibition which runs until Friday 4th May 2018.
+Quays Culture hosted a Greater-Manchester wide art exhibition, in partnership with the University of Salford.
+Celebrating the breadth of digital talent across Greater Manchester, one artist representing each of the 10 boroughs showcasing a unique artwork incorporating digital techniques during the exhibition which ran from 09th April until Friday 4th May 2018.

-This FREE Pop Up Digital Art Exhibition is being displayed in the public foyer of the University of Salford, MediaCityUK Campus.
-Pioneers of outdoor arts and cultural events, Quays Culture commissioned this display to draw on the region’s unique talents in the field of digital arts.
-Quays Culture brings together a new fusion of art and community to the public realm, with an exhibition that has never before been seen at Salford Quays.
+This FREE Pop Up Digital Art Exhibition was displayed in the public foyer of the University of Salford, MediaCityUK Campus.
+Pioneers of outdoor arts and cultural events, Quays Culture commissioned the display to draw on the region’s unique talents in the field of digital arts.
+Quays Culture brings together a new fusion of art and community to the public realm, with an exhibition that had never before been seen at Salford Quays.

 Photography Credit: Rado Daskalov